Nissan HR engine: HR16DE (Renault H4M)

 The HR16DE is a 1598 cc naturally aspirated gasoline straight-4 engine, 16 valve DOHC; EFI; with variable valve timing.
 This engine has two fuel injectors per cylinder to improve fuel economy and reduce emissions.
 Bore: 78 mm; Stroke 83.6 mm.
 It produces and 158 Nm at 4000 rpm.

 A new version was developed for Renault hybrids (E-Tech); it produces at 5600 rpm and 144 Nm at 3200 rpm.

 In 2016, Nissan's skunkworks division, Autech, produced a limited run of Nissan March Autech Bolero models called the "A30", featuring an upgraded HR16DE engine.
-This hand built variant produced 150ps and 160N⋅m, with a redline of 7,100RPM.
+This hand built variant produced 148 hp (150ps) and 118 ft-lb (160N⋅m), with a redline of 7,100RPM.
 Upgrades included Autech camshafts, pistons, connecting rods, a new crankshaft, ported and polished intake ports, a freer flowing exhaust, an upgraded intake, and a re-tuned ECM.
 Only 30 examples were produced to commemorate Autech's 30th anniversary.

 It is fitted to the following vehicles: